AI-Native Company

 The next wave is about organizational design.

 The companies that learn this first will not just write faster emails or summarize more meetings.
-They will be able to operate with fewer handoffs, less repeated explanation, tighter memory, and more visible accountability.
+They will operate with fewer handoffs, less repeated explanation, tighter memory, and more visible accountability.

 That is the point of Dreamborn.